Aif4thah/CShidori/README.md

 ![Banner](CShidori.png)

-## Principe
+## The idea

-CShidori combines mutation and generation techniques to find vulnerabilites in any applicaitons.
+CShidori combines mutation and generation techniques to help you to find vulnerabilites in any applicaitons.
-The best ways to use CShidori is to give him the intended input and let him generate data to your tests.
+The best ways to use CShidori is to give him the intended input and generate data to your tests.
-You can fuzz with CShidori or just generate your malicious data.
+Then use your favorite tool (Zap, Ffuf, Burp, Sockets, UnitTestFunction etc...) to leverage fuzzing test.

-## Trophies
+## The result

+Discovered with this tool:

 * Open Redirect: 1
 * IDOR: 1